 How should we resolve this problem?
 With respect to Crescas' outer space vacuum, the truth is that no real vacuum has ever been observed nor will likely ever be observed.
 Maimonides had rejected the existence of any vacuum in Guide 1:71-76, especially in 1:73 Proposition II.
-Crescas' concept of an infinite universe, whether a vacuum or a plenum, also falls before Newton's Second Law of Thermodynamics, which expects an entropic limit to any imagined infinite expansion of the universe.
 All God's creations are finite.